This program is currently closed.

 11. Businesses that restrict patronage for any reason other than capacity

 12. Speculative businesses

 13. Businesses of which any owner of greater than 10% of the equity interest in it (i) has within the prior three years been convicted of or had a civil judgment rendered against such owner, or has had commenced any form of parole or probation (including probation before judgment), for the commission of fraud or a criminal offense in connection with obtaining, attempting to obtain, or performing a public (federal, state or local) transaction or contract under a public transaction; violation of federal or state antitrust or procurement statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of records, making false statements, or receiving stolen property, or (ii) is presently indicted for or otherwise criminally or civilly charged by a government entity, (federal, state or local) with the commission of any of the offenses enumerated in subparagraph (i) above

 14. “Affiliated” companies (as such term is defined in 13 C.F.R. § 121.103)

 15. Multiple business entities, franchises, locations, etc. are not eligible for multiple grants and are only allowed to apply once using their eligible small business with the highest revenue

 Signed certification used to certify your business

 Business financial information

-Most recent tax return filed (2019 or 2018) – provided in an electronic form for online upload, such as PDF/JPEG or other approved upload format.
+Most recent federal tax return filed (2019) – provided in an electronic form for online upload, such as PDF/JPEG or other approved upload format.